oat431/Personal_Minecraft_server/README.md

 my personal recommendation is Azure Virtual machine 8 Gbs and picks the nearest region of you (I choose Singapore)

-Now it on 1.18.1 Tuinity server launcher
+Now it on 1.18.2 Purpur server launcher

+## To run the minecraft server

+`java -Xms4G -Xmx4G -jar purpur.jar --nogui`

+## check out more purpur command [here](https://purpurmc.org/docs/Commands/)